-Radiologic Technology AS and AAS
+• Radiologic Technology AS and AAS

-Register and take the ARRT(R) exam 90 days of completing their final course to be considered a graduate of the program.
+Register and take the ARRT(R) exam to be considered a graduate of the program.

-Nursing, AAS, and AS
+• Nursing, AAS, and AS

 The student will be required to take the National Council Licensure Examination (NCLEX-RN) in order to be considered a graduate of the Nursing program.
 It is recommended that students sit for the exam within 90 days of the successful completion of the program.